 Sombrero Beach, situated higher up in the Florida Keys, is always mentioned as one of the best beaches in the region.
 Another renowned beach not to miss on the FLL to Key West road trip is located in the Lower Keys, Bahia Honda Beach.

 In Bahia Honda State Park you find a picturesque beach for perfect days in the sun.
 The beach, overlooking the historic Bahia Honda Rail Bridge, has crystal-clear water and lots of shoreline to explore.
-Its shallow water makes it a great stop for families on the Fort Lauderdale to Key West drive.
+Its shallow water makes it a great stop for families.

 Unload all your beach gear, and preferably a tasty picnic, for this one.